Skimmeroni/Appunti/AI4ST/AI/Neural/Multilayer Perceptrons/Structure.typ

         )],
     )

-    Where two extra neurons on the left are added.
+    Where two input neurons on the left are added.
 These accomodate the fact that the external input of the input layers of a multilayer perceptron cannot be weighted (a network of TLUs did not have this restriction).
-The $theta$ parameter equal to $0$ ensures that the input flows in unchanged.
+These receive the external input and transmit it unchanged.

     The output function can be set to be the identity function for any neuron.
 The activation function is the Heaviside function, using as